paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-042-atomic-energy-defense-provisions.md

   (C) Account information with respect to that priority.

-(2) **Prioritization of priorities** — Each report required by subsection (a) shall present the unfunded priorities covered by the report in order of urgency of priority.
+(2) **Prioritization of priorities** — Each report under subsection (a)(1) shall present the unfunded priorities covered by the report in order of urgency of priority.

-**(c) Limitation** If the Administrator fails to submit to the congressional defense committees a report required by subsection (a) for any of fiscal years 2020 through 2024 that includes the matters specified in subsection (b)(1) for at least one unfunded priority by the deadline specified in subsection (a), not more than 65 percent of the funds authorized to be appropriated or otherwise made available for the fiscal year in which such failure occurs for travel and transportation of persons under the Federal salaries and expenses account of the Administration may be obligated or expended until the date on which the Administrator submits such report.

-**(d) Unfunded priority defined** In this section, the term “unfunded priority”, in the case of a fiscal year, means a program, activity, or mission requirement that—
+**(c) Unfunded priority defined** In this section, the term “unfunded priority”, in the case of a fiscal year, means a program, activity, or mission requirement that—

 (1) is not funded in the budget of the President for that fiscal year as submitted to Congress pursuant to [section 1105(a) of title 31](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title31-section1105/a&num=0&edition=prelim);